chaubeyniha/NeuralModels/README.md

-# NEURAL MODELS FOR COGNITIVE PROCESSES
+# Neural Models for Cognitive Processes